 The project is expected to last until Sept.
 1, and will shut down several tracks.
 At least 75 percent of trains will continue to operate, Amtrak said.

-Here’s what we know about how commuters will be affected during what Gov. Andrew Cuomo has dubbed the "summer of agony."
+Here’s what we know about the renewal work and how commuters will be affected during what Gov. Andrew M. Cuomo has dubbed the "summer of hell."

 What service changes will be in place?

-Northeast Regional Service: Three round trip trains (six total trains) between New York City and Washington, D.C., will be canceled.
+Northeast Regional Service: Three round-trip trains between New York City and Washington, D.C., will be canceled.
 Service between New York City and Boston will operate at currently scheduled levels.

-Long-Distance Service: The Crescent, operating between New York City and New Orleans, will originate and terminate in Washington, D.C., daily during work period.
+Long-Distance Service: The Crescent, operating between New York City and New Orleans, will originate and terminate in Washington, D.C., daily during work periods.
 Connections will be provided on other Northeast Corridor trains.